Gavi, Poderi della Collinetta

 Gavi is, perhaps, Italy’s most fashionable white and certainly the most famous example of the Cortese grape.

 Poderi della Collinetta are wines made with the great passion of a famous winemaker, Roberto Sarotto.
-He has a strong belief in traditional values, but at the same time not afraid to take new ways and can be considered a“local pioneer” in the wine field.
+He has a strong belief in traditional values, but at the same time not afraid to take new ways and can be considered a “local pioneer” in the wine field.

 A bouquet of floral overtones and captivating hints of pineapple, apricot and peach; the palate is pleasingly fresh with marked apple characteristics.
+A very long, satisfying, mouthwatering finish.

 About the Producer